tcltk/tcl/doc/markdown/exec.md

 ## Working with native filenames

 Many programs on Windows require filename arguments to be passed in with backslashes as pathname separators.
-This is done with the help of the **file nativename** command.
+This is done with the help of the [file nativename][file] command.
 For example, to make a directory (on NTFS) encrypted so that only the current user can access it requires use of the *CIPHER* command, like this:

 ```
 set secureDir [file join [file home] Desktop/SecureDirectory]
 file mkdir $secureDir
 exec CIPHER /e /s:[file nativename $secureDir]
 ```

+[auto_execok]: auto_execok.md
+[catch]: catch.md
+[encoding]: encoding.md
+[file]: file.md
+[glob]: glob.md
+[open]: open.md
+[try]: try.md